Geng Taili

-Geng Taili (耿泰立; born 7 January 2000), is a Chinese footballer who plays as a forward for Wenzhou FC.
+Geng Taili (耿泰立; born 7 January 2000) is a Chinese footballer who plays as a forward for Changchun Yatai.

 Club career

 Born in Zhaotong, Yunnan, Geng started his career with the Kunming Football Association team, before being selected in 2013 for the Wanda Group "China's Future Football Star" initiative, to encourage the development of young Chinese players.
 He spent five years with Atlético Madrid, before a return to China, joining Guangzhou City in February 2019.

 He joined Guangxi Pingguo Haliao in August 2020, going on to establish himself as a good finisher with the club.

 International career

 Geng was called up to the Chinese under-16 team in 2015.